 In addition, most database management systems provide predefined groups.
 One of these is the PUBLIC role.

 The PUBLIC group or role is basically a variable that equates to anyone connected to the database; therefore, any right granted to PUBLIC is granted to everyone with a database connection.
 There may be cases in which all users require a certain privilege.
-For example, to connect to SQL Server or DB2 databases, users must be granted the CONNECT privilege.
-Since all users need this privilege to connect, SQL Server and DB2 grant this privilege to PUBLIC by default.
+For example, to connect to SQL Server or Db2 databases, users must be granted the CONNECT privilege.
+Because all users need this privilege to connect, SQL Server and Db2 grant this privilege to PUBLIC by default.

 Sometimes, high-level privileges are given to PUBLIC by default when the database is created.
 However, for security reasons, granting privileges to PUBLIC should be used only when absolutely necessary.